 Through exemplary teaching, scholarship, and outreach Norfolk State University transforms lives and communities by empowering individuals to maximize their potential, creating life-long learners equipped to be engaged leaders and productive citizens.
 Norfolk State University seeks to admit in-state and out-of-state applicants whose combination of academic preparation, aptitude, achievements, and motivation predict a reasonable probability of success in one or more of the University's academic programs.

 New Student Orientation

 New Student Orientation introduces new students to the NSU campus.
 Orientation is a process designed to assist new first-year and transfer students in making a successful transition to college life at NSU.
-The one day session affords new students the opportunity to learn about college courses at NSU, student life, available services, and unique opportunities to broaden their experience.
+The one day session affords new students the opportunity to learn about college courses at NSU, student life, available services, and unique opportunities to broaden their experience. - New Student Orientation Website

 The Registrar is the official custodian of academic records and is responsible for the process of enrolling students in courses, providing registration statements (which include tuition charges and related fees), and collecting and maintaining academic information in accordance with University policy.